How to Avoid Bad Deal Terms

 Finding An Alternative

 Equity crowdfunding provides a solution to that.
 It is a great way for entrepreneurs to raise capital at terms that do not put a noose around their neck.
 In equity crowdfunding, companies typically sell common shares to the general public.
-This is the first time since the Securities Act of 1933 that the public has had access to investment opportunities in early-stage companies and startups well before a company is fully valued at the time of its IPO.
+This is an avenue for the public to access investment opportunities in early-stage companies and startups well before a company is fully valued at the time of its IPO.

 Imagine being part of the early investors in Uber.
 They got 2,000 or more times their money back.
 This is certainly a rare occurrence, but it sparked the interest of the general public: there can be value in participating early.